voxpupuli/puppet-nfs/README.md

 This module can be used to configure your nfs client and/or server, it could export nfs mount resources via storeconfigs or simply mount nfs shares on a client.
-You can also easily use the create_resources function when you store your exports i.e. via hiera.
+You can also easily use the `each` function when you store your exports i.e. via hiera.

 ### Beginning with puppet-nfs